Writers Write creates writing resources. In this post, titled Spring Cleaning, we look at ways to take care of you, the writer.

 This week’s post has nothing to do with writing and everything to do with the writer.
-If you take care of the writer, I believe, the writing will take care of itself.
+If you take care of the writer, I believe the writing will take care of itself.

 Writers, contrary to common belief, are not immune to the realities of life.
-We don’t recline on a chaise lounge all day popping bon-bons and dictating our prose to our secretaries – that only works if you’re Barbara Cartland.
+We don’t recline on a chaise longue all day popping bon-bons and dictating our prose to our secretaries – that only works if you’re Barbara Cartland.
 And Barbara Cartland was as much as a myth as she was a bestselling romance writer.

 Last week, at a writer’s dinner, someone was talking about inspiration.
 I’m probably going to get some of it wrong, but this was the gist of it.